-Section G: Statutory Declaration I declare that the information given in the application by (Legal Entity) for the purpose of obtaining a (Select as appropriate) waste facility permit / certificate of registration, is correct, and that no information which is required to be included in the said application has been omitted.
-I make this solemn declaration conscientiously believing the same to be true and by virtue of the Statutory Declarations Act 1938.
-I authorise Cork County Council to make any enquiries from official sources as it may consider necessary for the purpose of determining this application and, pursuant to section 8 of the Data Protection Act 1988, I consent to the disclosure of details of convictions for relevant offences specified under article 10 of the Waste Management (Facility) Permit Regulations 2007 as amended.
-Signature: Signature: Name (block capitals) Name (block capitals) Declared before me at this day of , 20.# # To be completed by a Solicitor/Commissioner of Oaths/Notary Public/Peace Commissioner/Garda Síochána.
-Signature of Witness Occupation Company/Organisation Stamp or Seal
+Section G: Statutory Declaration I declare that the information given in the application by (Legal Entity) for the purpose of waste facility permit / certificate of registration which is required to be included in the said application. on, is correct, and t that no information I make this solemn declaration conscientiously by virtue of the Statutory Declarations Act 1938. pelieving the same to be true and by I authorise Cork County Council to make any er consider necessary for the purpose of determin section 8 of the Data Protection Act 1988, I convictions for relevant offences specified under (Facility) Permit Regulations 2007 as amended. ning this application onsent to the disclo and, pursuant to sure of details of Signature: Signature: Name (block capitals) Name (block c capitals) Declared before me at this day of , 20# To be completed by a Solicitor/Commissi Commissioner/Garda Síochána. ioner of Oaths/No tary Public/Peace Signature of Witness Occupation Date Company/Organisa tion Stamp or Seal